Chingu-cohorts/pmrok-chgmgt/Home-Contribute.md

 ### Making a Change
-1. Create a new _working branch_ with a descriptive name.
+1. Create a new working branch with a descriptive name.
 For example, `fix/softskill-url`.
 Any changes or additions to make should be made to this working branch.
+2. Refresh the repo with the latest version of upstream/master as described above.
+3. Make your changes.
 Remember to issue frequent commits if you are making multiple changes so there is a detailed trail of each change you've made.
-2. When you are ready to share with others or if you just need to ensure that your in progress work is backed up push your changes to the `pmrok-chgmt` repo using the same working branch name.
+4. When you are ready to share with others or if you just need to ensure that your in progress work is backed up push your changes to the `pmrok-chgmt` repo using the same working branch name.
 For example, `git push origin fix/softskill-url`.
-3. If you should need to refresh your working branch from GitHub simply `git pull origin <working-branch>`.
+5. If you should need to refresh your working branch from GitHub simply `git pull origin <working-branch>`.
-4. When your changes are completed you can start the process of promoting them to the wiki by creating a PR to merge your changes into the `development` branch.
+6. When your changes are completed you can start the process of promoting them to the wiki by creating a PR to merge your changes into the `development` branch.
 Be sure to select `PMCAB` as the reviewer and once changes have been reviewed and approved you will be responsible for performing the merge.
-5. Once your change has been merged into the `development` branch it will be ready to merge into the `master` branch along with changes submitted by others.
+7. Once your change has been merged into the `development` branch it will be ready to merge into the `master` branch along with changes submitted by others.
 A member of the _PMRoK Change Approval Board (PMCAB)_ will periodically create a PR to promote all changes from `development` to `master`.
-6. Merging into `master` by a member of the PMCAB will automatically start the TravisCI integration script to move changes to the PMRoK Wiki.
+8. Merging into `master` by a member of the PMCAB will automatically start the TravisCI integration script to move changes to the PMRoK Wiki.
-7. Once the TravisCI integration script has completed the approved changes will be available to all users of the PMRoK Wiki.
+9. Once the TravisCI integration script has completed the approved changes will be available to all users of the PMRoK Wiki.

 If you are curious about the _Change Approval Board_ process it is a concept that's part of the